crowdcst/angular-tour/README.md

 * `use-source-scope` **(Default: false)**: Option meaningful only when using virtual steps.
 When set to `false` - it will use as a target scope, scope of target's element for evaluating `on-show` and `on-proceed` callbacks.
 When set to `true`, target's scope will be scope when resides step itself.
 See example below for a better explanation if you still need one.

 * `tourtip-container-element` **(Default: "body")**: Element the tour tips are placed in.
 Especially practical when you have several scrollable containers you want to display tours in.
+* `tourtip-popup-container` **(Default: same as `tourtip-container-element`)**: Element the tour tips gets places in.
+This is useful when you want to append the tourtip to a different element than the background

 * `tourtip-title` **(Default: null)**: Title creates a separate h3 element to allow the separation of a title and it's content.